dwyl/elixir-auth-github/README.md

 with no prior experience/knowledge of auth "schemes" or "strategies". <br />
-Just follow the detailed instructions and you'll be up-and running in 5 minutes.
+Just follow the detailed instructions and you'll be up and running in 5 minutes.

 # _How_? 💻